kivra/developer.kivra.com/receipt/wiki/receipt-doc/retail/retail-schema-description.md

 ### Customer

 Contains information about the customer.
 The customer property must contain one identifier unless a _greenbin receipt_.
 The contact part is optional.

+NOTE!
+The customer property is not needed if a credit/debitcard token is used to identify the customer.
+In that case the token information is added to the [tender part](#tender-creditdebit).

 Supported id types: